s9w/preTeX/README.md

 There are no dependencies on other packages and fully tested with Python 2.7, 3.2, 3.3, 3.4.
 Works in any math mode I know of.
 That is: `$x$`, `$$x$$`, `\(x\)`, `\[x\]` for inline and in every of these math environments (starred and unstarred): `equation`, `align`, `math`, `displaymath`, `eqnarray`, `gather`, `flalign`, `multiline`, `alignat`.

 Hint: This works well together with [Pandoc](https://github.com/jgm/pandoc/), which makes it possible to mix LaTeX with Markdown code.

+## HTML output
+This is experimental and mostly used for debbuging right now.
+Enable with `pretex --html ...`.
+Should write a `filename_viz.html` file in the sources directory that contains some highlighting  and hover information.

 ## Transformations